What are folate and folic acid?

-If you are at higher risk of having a baby with a NTD, talk to your doctor, midwife or other health care provider.
+If you are at higher risk of having a baby with an NTD, talk to your doctor, midwife or other health care provider.
 You may need to take a supplement with more folic acid each day.

 How can I get more folate from my diet?

-Good sources of folate are:
+Common food sources of folate include:

 - dark green vegetables such as asparagus, avocado, spinach, broccoli, romaine lettuce, beets, Brussels sprouts, green peas, gai-lan, and bok choy;

-- oranges and orange juice;
+- oranges and orange juice; and

 - wheat germ, sunflower seeds, yeast extract like marmite, and peanuts.